 If you are using our payslip tool it may be an idea to keep all your employees’ payslips in a dedicated folder.
 This may make it easier to find them all.

-To do this go through the Basic Payroll Tools ‘Export to csv’ process, as outlined above.
+To do this, go through the BPT ‘Export to csv’ process, as outlined above.

-Click this, and call the new folder ‘Payslips’ or something of your choice.
+Click to set up a new folder and call it ‘Payslips’ or something of your choice.
 This will create a new folder and then you can save your payslip file to this folder.

 Once you have generated your payslip you may want to send it to your employee via email rather than print it out and give it to them.